fastify/fastify/docs/Validation-and-Serialization.md

 Validating the input is very easy: just add the fields that you need inside the route schema, and you are done!

 The supported validations are:
-- `body`: validates the body of the request if it is a POST or a PUT.
+- `body`: validates the body of the request if it is a POST, PUT, or PATCH method.
 - `querystring` or `query`: validates the query string.
 - `params`: validates the route params.
 - `headers`: validates the request headers.